Punto-Code/space-invaders-game/module-01/README.md

 console.log(`x: ${player.x} y: ${player.y}`); // logs x: 300 y: 590
 ```

 By the end of this codealong, you will have set up the game's visuals, linked necessary assets, and started to tie together the visual elements with the underlying code structure through the `Player` class.
-This ensures a holistic understanding of how code and design interface in game development.
+In the next lesson, we'll explore the game loop and introduce player movement.